Workbench-Build/workbook/docs/design.md

 It is important to point out that smart contract-based liquidity pools are not reliant on external price feeds (so-called oracles).
 Whenever the market price of an asset shifts, anyone can use the arbitrage opportunity and trade tokens with the smart contract until the liquidity pool price converges to the current market price.
 The implicit bid/ask spread of the constant product model (plus a small trading fee) may lead to the accumulation of additional funds.
 Anyone who provides liquidity to the pool receives pool share tokens that allow them to participate in this accumulation and to redeem these tokens for their share of a potentially growing liquidity pool.

 > This description of CFMM was copied from [Fabian Schär](https://cif.unibas.ch/en/team/professors/prof-dr-fabian-schaer/)'s report: [Decentralized Finance: On Blockchain- and Smart Contract-Based Financial Markets](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets).
 It's an excellent read and highly recommended for anyone interested in DeFi or blockchain based token systems.

+You can learn more about CFMM's at the following resources:

+- [When Does the Tail Wag the Dog?
+Curvature and Market Making](https://www.placeholder.vc/blog/2021/1/13/when-does-the-tail-wag-the-dog-curvature-and-market-making) - In this paper, we (Placeholder VC) propose a basic definition of price sensitivity and liquidity.
+We show that this definition is tightly related to the curvature of a CFMM's trading function and can be used to explain a number of heuristic results.
+For example, we show that low-curvature markets are good for coins whose market value is approximately fixed and that high-curvature markets are better for liquidity providers when traders have an informational edge.
+Additionally, the results can also be used to model interacting markets and explain the rise of incentivized liquidity provision, also known as 'yield farming.'
+  - [Can one hear the shape of a CFMM?
+(Part 1)](https://www.placeholder.vc/blog/2020/12/2/can-one-hear-the-shape-of-a-cfmm-part-1) - Explains the basics of CFMMs and how they're used in practice.
+Part 1 explores the relationship between curvature, liquidity, and volatility, both within a CFMM market and in the broader market as a whole.

 #### Token curated registry